delatbabel/nestedmenus/README.md

 ## Comes with

-* Migration for the `categories` table
+* Migration for the `menus` table
 * Menu Model (that extends Baum/Node so you can use all the handy methods from this excellent nested set implementation)
-* Seed for building the root nodes, one for each type of hierarchy, specified in your config file
+* Seed for building the menu nodes, one for each type of menu

 ## Installation